IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_syllabus.md

 * Participate in class.
 Be vocal.
 * Present your work.
 * Meet, individually, with the professor during your scheduled time to discuss your thesis progress.
+* Meet weekly with your thesis accountablity partner
 * Consult slack  at least once a week for up to date info.
 * Maintain a weekly, dedicated, thesis process website.
 * Complete all deliverables by their due dates.
-* Acquire and read copies of the required books.
+* Acquire and read copies of the required book.
 * Action – do your absolute best.
 * Strive for continuous improvement.
 * Pay attention to detail & craft.